robin-price/pollution-painter/README.md

 More detailed instructions are [here](./detailed-build-instructions/Pollution-Painter-Documentation-Notes.pdf) courtesy of the 'Luchtkwaliteit in Beeld' project run in Leiden with EUniwell, Margaret Gold, Carlo Luiu,Alessandro Oggioni, Francis Pope, Marin Vischer and myself.

 ## How to use
 If the device works when you power up the pi, after a brief boot up period, you should be able to start and stop the LEDs twinkling by pressing the trigger button.
-You can log in to the pi from your phone and get a nubmer readout of the pollution levels (as well as a funky AR pollution viewer that negates the need for any of this fiddly long exposure photography / digital light painting).
+You can connect to the pi's WiFi access point from your phone and get a nubmer readout of the pollution levels (as well as a funky AR pollution viewer that negates the need for any of this fiddly long exposure photography / digital light painting).

 The frontend url is  https://pollutionpainter.local